aws-samples/video-understanding-solution/README.md

 7. NodeJS 16 with version 16.20.2 above, or NodeJS 20 with version 20.10.0 or above, along with NPM.
 8. jq, zip, unzip
 9. CDK Toolkit 2.122.0 or above.
 Follow https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install for installation.
 10. Python CDK lib 2.122.0 or above with @aws-cdk/aws-amplify-alpha.
-Follow https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_concepts
+Follow https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_concepts.
+This is for the Python CDK libraries since the CDK template is in Python.
 11. CDK nag 2.28.16 or above.
+CDK nag is used to scan the CDK template for best practices violation.

 ### Deploy